metacpan/metacpan-cpan-extracted/distros/A/App-optex/README.md

 # DESCRIPTION

-**optex** is a general purpose option handling wrapper utilizing Perl module [Getopt::EX](https://metacpan.org/pod/Getopt::EX).
-It enables user to define their own option aliases for any commands on the system, and provide module style extendible capability.
+**optex** is a general purpose command option handling wrapper utilizing Perl module [Getopt::EX](https://metacpan.org/pod/Getopt%3A%3AEX).
+It enables user to define their own option aliases for any commands on the system, and provide module style extensibility.

 Target command is given as an argument: